Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns a context made out of given literals or values found in different sources.
+    Return a context made out of given literals or values found in different sources.

 **Parameters**